copp1723/onekeel_agent/README.md

   - Returns: Clean extracted content and its summary with statistics
 - `GET http://localhost:3000/health` - Health check endpoint

+#### Rate Limiting

+All API endpoints are protected by rate limiting to prevent abuse:

+- Global rate limit: 100 requests per 15 minutes per IP address
+- Task submission endpoints (`/api/tasks` and `/submit-task`): 10 requests per minute
+- Authentication endpoints: 5 requests per minute
+- Health check endpoint: 30 requests per minute

+When a rate limit is exceeded, the API returns a `429 Too Many Requests` response with information about when the limit will reset.
+The response includes the following headers:

+- `X-RateLimit-Limit`: Maximum number of requests allowed
+- `X-RateLimit-Remaining`: Number of requests remaining
+- `X-RateLimit-Reset`: Time (in seconds) until the rate limit resets
+- `Retry-After`: Time (in seconds) to wait before making another request

 Example POST request to /submit-task:

 ```bash